postgres-ai/docs/docs/how-to-guides/administration/engine-manage.md

 Stop and remove the container using `sudo docker stop dblab_server` and `sudo docker rm dblab_server` After that, [launch](#start-database-lab-instance) a new container.

 :::caution
-Note any upgrade removes all the running clones.
+Note, prior to version 3.0.0, any upgrade removes all the running clones.
 :::

 ## Observe Database Lab Engine logs